microsoft/azure-pipelines-tasks/Tasks/AzureCLI/Readme.md

 - For [ARM](https://azure.microsoft.com/en-in/documentation/articles/resource-group-overview/), use 'Azure Resource Manager' endpoint type, for more details follow the steps listed in the link [here](https://go.microsoft.com/fwlink/?LinkID=623000&clcid=0x409).
 #### **Azure CLI**
 The task needs the Azure CLI version to be installed on the automation agent, and the details are available [here](https://azure.microsoft.com/en-us/documentation/articles/xplat-cli-install/).
-If an agent is already running on the machine on which the Azure CLI is installed, ensure to restart the agent.
+If an agent is already running on the machine on which the Azure CLI is installed, ensure to restart the agent to ensure all the relavent environment variables are updated.

 ## Parameters of the task
 The task is used to run Azure CLI commands on Cross platform agents running Windows, Linux or Mac .
 The mandatory fields are highlighted with a *.

 * **Azure Connection Type**\*: Specify Azure endpoint type, for Azure Classic resources use 'Azure' endpoint, for Azure ARM resources use 'Azure Resource Manager' endpoint.
+This parameter is shown only when the selected task version is 0.* as Azure CLI task v1.0 supports only Azure Resource Manager (ARM) subscriptions

 * **Azure Subscription**\*: Select the Azure Subscription where the Azure CLI commands have to be executed.
 If none exists, then click on the **Manage** link, to navigate to the Services tab in the Administrators panel.
 In the tab click on **New Service Endpoint** and select **Azure Resource Manager** from the dropdown.